TheAlgorithms/JavaScript/Get Started.md

 # Getting Started

-Getting started with open-source can really be a difficut task, not only because we are introduced to some new technologies but also because most of us have never worked before in a collabrative enviroment which is one of the most important skill not only in terms of coding but everywhere.
+Getting started with open-source can be a difficut task, not only because we are being introduced to some new technologies but also because most of us have never worked in a collabrative environment before, which is one of the most important skills anyone could acquire, not only in the coding and programming area.

-It may appear a very challenging and overwhelming task at first but is really a fun and rewarding experience.
+It may appear a very challenging and overwhelming task at first but it is, in fact, a fun and rewarding experience.

 ## What is open source?

 Open source is the original way of creating software – in an open, transparent and collaborative manner.
-“What is free software?” and “What is open source?” ar good overviews of the subject.
+“What is free software?” and “What is open source?” are good overviews of the subject.

 Open source means that you get the final executable for a software project, and also have access to the source code from which it was produced.
 Having access to the source code means that you can better understand how the program functions and more importantly you can modify it to fix any problems you have with the software or add new features which you desire.

-This seemingly chaotic way of creating software (everybody focusing on their own needs) works surprisingly well: for example the Linux kernel contains more than 4,000 man years worth of effort.
+What might look like a chaotic way of creating software (everybody focusing on their own needs) works surprisingly well: for example the Linux kernel contains more than 4,000 man years worth of effort.

 ## Why would I want to contribute?